krake747/hangar-747/k8s/README.md

 deploying applications to a local cluster.
 This helps me build a strong foundation in container orchestration by providing hands-on experience with Kubernetes resources and deployment strategies.

+## Essential K8s manifests

+- `hangar-namespace.yml`: A manifest to create a dedicated namespace for hangar-related resources.
+- `hangar-ingress.yml`: A manifest to set up ingress rules for routing traffic to hangar services.
+- `skyops.yml`: A manifest to deploy the SkyOps outside facing web api.
+- `skyhelp.yml`: A manifest to deploy the SkyHelp internal microservice.

+I run in the `/dotnet` directory `bash build.sh` to create the docker images for SkyOps and SkyHelp.
+Then I run `bash apply.sh` in this directory to deploy the manifests to my local Minikube.

 ## Reflections

 As a fullstack developer, diving into Kubernetes is essential for my workflows.
 I need to be able to